folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

 * In this sense, Kendrick could be compared to the Old Testament King David who was a great leader, a poet, a musician, a prophet and a devoted follower of God yet went on to use his power to commit adultery by secretly forcing his neighbor’s wife to have sex with him and then killing his neighbor after his wife became pregnant through King David’s adultery.

 * After God sent a prophet to confront King David, King David confessed his sinful behavior and repented.
-King David also wrote a famous poem about his sinful behavior, need for repentance and a prayer for God not to take God’s Holy Spirit away from David.
-This poem later became Psalm 51.
+King David also wrote a famous poetic song about his sinful behavior, need for repentance and a prayer for God not to take God’s Holy Spirit away from David.
+This poetic song later became Psalm 51.

     * ***Have mercy on me, God, the Elohim, according to your loyal love**.
     According to the multitude of your tender mercies,